At Go For Sport Ltd we’re committed to protecting and respecting your privacy.

 How you can access and update your information

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.
-In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: or by writing to Go For Sport, Suite N, Diss Business Park, Diss, IP22 4GT, UK
+In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: or by writing to Go For Sport, The Hub Business Centre, Hubbard Way, 2 Civic Drive, Ipswich IP1 2QA, UK.

 You have the right to ask for a copy of the information Go For Sport hold about you (we may charge £10 for information requests) to cover our costs in providing you with details of the information we hold about you.